Minecon724/automatic-world-pregenerator/README.md

-# Automatic world pregenerator
+# Automatic Minecraft world pregenerator

 Easy world generation.\
 Perfect for survival servers.

+Tested and working on Linux.\
-May not work on Windows!\
+May not work on other platforms.\
-Supports MC 1.8.8 and 1.12.2.
+Supported Minecraft versions:
+- 1.8.8
+- 1.12.2

-You can recieve notifications on mobile using [Pushbullet](https://pushbullet.com)
+You can recieve notifications on Android and idk thanks to [Pushbullet](https://pushbullet.com)

 ### Planned features:
 - More versions
-- Bot mode
-- External world locations
+- Custom save location

 # How to
 ## Install